+We use the podcast hosting service known as Podigee from the provider Podigee UG, Am Walde 2, 56249 Herschbach, Germany.
+The podcasts are uploaded or transmitted via Podigee.
+Their use is based on our legitimate interests, i.e. our interest in the secure and efficient provision, analysis and optimisation of our podcasts in accordance with Art.6 (1)(f) GDPR.
 Podigee processes IP addresses and device information to enable podcast downloads/streaming and to collect statistical data such as download and streaming figures.
 These data are anonymised or pseudonymised before being stored in Podigee's database, unless they are required for the provision of the podcasts.

-11. Legal basis of processing
+11. Legal basis for processing

-Insofar as we obtain the consent of the data subject for the processing of personal data, Article 6 (1)(a) of the EU General Data Protection Regulation (GDPR) serves as the legal basis.
+Where we obtain the consent of the data subject for the processing of personal data, Article 6 (1)(a) GDPR serves as the legal basis thereof.

-For the processing of personal data necessary for the performance of a contract to which the data subject is a party, Article 6(1)(b) GDPR serves as the legal basis.
-This also applies to processing operations that are necessary to carry out pre-contractual measures.
+Article 6 (1)(b) GDPR serves as the legal basis for the processing of the personal data which is required for the fulfilment of a contract to which the data subject is a party.
+This also applies to processing operations necessary for the implementation of pre-contractual measures.

-Insofar as the processing of personal data is necessary to fulfil a legal obligation to which our company is subject, Article 6 (1)(c) GDPR serves as the legal basis.
+Where the processing of personal data is necessary to fulfil a legal obligation to which our company is subject, Article 6 (1)(c) GDPR serves as the legal basis thereof.

-In the event that the vital interests of the data subject or another natural person require the processing of personal data, Article 6 (1)(d) GDPR serves as the legal basis.
+If vital interests of the data subject or another natural person require the processing of personal data, Article 6 (1)(d) GDPR serves as the legal basis thereof.

-If processing is necessary to safeguard a legitimate interest of our company or a third party and if the interests, fundamental rights and freedoms of the data subject do not override the former interest, Article 6 (1)(f) GDPR serves as the legal basis for processing.
-The legitimate interest of our company lies in the performance of our business activities.
+If the processing is necessary to safeguard a legitimate interest of our company or a third party, and the interests, fundamental rights and freedoms of the data subject do not outweigh the aforementioned interest, Article 6 (1)(f) GDPR serves as the legal basis for the processing.
+The legitimate interest of our company lies in the conduct of our business activities.

-12. Duration of the storage of personal data
+12. Duration of storage of personal data

 13. Foreign language pages